kubestellar/kubestellar/docs/content/v0.20/thirdparties.md

 open https://argocd.localtest.me:9443
 ```

-Login as well with the argocd CLI with the same credentials.
+Also, login with the argocd CLI with the same credentials.

 ```shell
 argocd login --insecure argocd.localtest.me:9443